 You know why I am writing all this?
 I am sad, brother.
 I weep looking at the floundering fortunes of such a legendary brand.
-I cringe, seeing the broad-chested, star spangled banner-waving, brash, loud and strong, all-American icon of superpower-ness meekly trying to woo people to buy its (ugh) Chinese cars!
+I cringe, seeing the broad-chested, star spangled banner waving, brash, loud and strong, all-American icon of superpower-ness meekly trying to woo people to buy their scrawny (ugh) Chinese cars!
 What a fall from grace!
 All that, when you could have filled the (potholed) roads of India with the Golden Bowtie.
 And like any good MBA I am going to put my application-driven skills of making bullet points to present what going forward you guys need to get your eyeballs on how to interactively and proactively recapitalize your business process initiatives to dynamically conceptualize highly efficient process services to overcome your strategic and procedural imbalances.
-Efficient paradigm shifts thereby unleashed will result in drastic transformation in customer and market perceptions which will result in sustainable business action and ROI maximization.
+Efficient paradigm shifts thereby unleashed will result in a drastic transformation in customer and market perceptions which will result in sustainable business action and ROI maximization.
 In other words, here is what you need to do to get your shit together in India:

 - Give us what we would want and not what you think we want.
 If not, convince us.

 - Have some kind of long-term strategy for India.
 Stand up and stand for something.
 What do you want to be seen as?